Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 15 - BitTorrent.md

 - **Modern Usage:** Although BitTorrent is less used by the public now, the underlying ideas—such as decentralized downloads and fetching content from multiple locations—are used by major corporations to distribute operating system updates quickly without overloading a central server.

 >[!question]- Questions
-> - The integrity of the piece can be checked only when all of its sub-pieces are downloaded so we can calculate the root of the merkle tree of that piece and comparing with the one in the torrent file?
-When we have the all the pieces we can calculate the root of the MT and check the whole file integrity?
+> - I read that in the first version of bittorent there wasn't merkle trees but the list of hashes of each file piece and in the second version the merkle tree was implemented and the root stored in the .torrent file.
+Doing so and having peers send the merkle proof along the sub-piece is it possible to check the integrity of each sub-piece.
+Is that correct?
-> - what are piece layers ($R_1,R_2, ..., R_n$) in torrent file?
+> - If so what are piece layers ($R_1,R_2, ..., R_n$) in torrent file?